itplr-kosit/validator/docs/architecture.md

 see [configuration documentation](configurations.md)).

 The validator takes a scenario.xml and the configured directory with all artifacts necessary for validation (scenario repository).
 Then it performs the validation and generates a report in XML format.
-This report is then the input to an XSLT provided by the configuration.
+This report is then the VInput to an XSLT provided by the configuration.

 ## System Overview